ansh-gupta0501/Notes_Assignment/nestjs/notes.md

 ---
-# Custom Pipes (for practicall implementation check common folder and myname folder)
+# Custom Pipes (for practical implementation check common folder and myname folder)
 - Pipes are used to transform or validate incoming data.
 - NestJS allows you to create your own Custom Pipes.
 - They can be used for custom validation, data transformation, or business logic filtering.